What is the difference between the Echo Meter Touch 2 and 2 Pro for Android Micro-USB and USB-C?

 Starting in mid-2022, we began manufacturing EMT 2 and EMT 2 Pro modules for Android with a USB-C plug.
 These new modules have the same recording capabilities and audio quality as the earlier modules, but the inclusion of a USB-C plug allows them to connect to most newer Android devices without the use of an adapter.

 If you would like to connect a USB-C-equipped EMT module to an older Android device with a Micro-USB socket, you will need a USB on-the-go compatible (“OTG” compatible) adapter with a USB-C socket and a Micro-USB plug.
 The vast majority of USB adapters with this configuration of ports are not designed for OTG compatibility.
-This FAQ [link to article on USB adapters] describes where to find an adapter that will work.
+This FAQ describes where to find an adapter that will work.

 Related Questions